Soumya2754/VSD-HDP/README.md

 ![opt2](https://user-images.githubusercontent.com/112770970/219857110-11a15a81-a286-4986-af93-a03f5cae29da.JPG)
 ![7](https://user-images.githubusercontent.com/112770970/219857004-f9c586ba-d3b2-4f4b-acea-63524538e85e.JPG)

-- *In these cases, no circuit is synthesised*
+- *In these cases, no cells are synthesised*